-Chaunte Myers, Chief Executive Officer, CMA Co-Founder
+Chaunte Hall, Chief Executive Officer

 USAF Veteran/Army Military Spouse / Military Family

-Chaunte’ N. Myers is no stranger to understanding military culture.
+Chaunte’ N. Hall is no stranger to understanding and living within a military culture.
 Growing up as an Air Force dependent in a family steeped in military tradition, it is easy to understand her drive, determination and unyielding passion for serving the military and the military-affiliated community.